wbandabarragan/quantum-mechanics-1/README.md

 There will be neither make-up assignments nor make-up exams.
 Please do your best in every assignment.

-Late assignments without appropriate justification will receive a penalisation according to the following criteria:
+Late assignments without appropriate justification will receive a penalisation according to the following criteria (-1% per late hour):

-- 0-1 day late: -25%
+- 0-1 day late: -24%

-- 1-2 days late: -50%
+- 1-2 days late: -48%

-- 2-3 days late: -75%
+- 2-3 days late: -72%

 - +3 days late: no marks